 Private Real Estate For Accredited Investors

 For those of you who like to invest in individual real estate deals, check out CrowdStreet.
-CrowdStreet focuses on real estate projects in 18-hour cities, those cities with potentially faster growth and better valuations.
+CrowdStreet focuses on real estate investments in 18-hour cities, those cities with potentially faster growth and better valuations.

 With technology and the growth of work from home, I believe there will be continued migration to 18-hour cities.
 CrowdStreet is also free to sign up and explore.
 That said, you must do extra due diligence on every sponsor and build your own select real estate portfolio.